mikedilger/mosaic-spec/docs/bootstrap.md

 user can read back.

 There MAY be other ways to use servers and thus there MAY be other types of server usages.
-However, such other server usages are not published in this bootstrap record.
+However, such other server usages are not published in this bootstrap.
 Applications can publish a regular record to the users <t>outbox</t> listing additional application specific servers as necessary.